carlynmann/disneyStockPrices/README.md

 complete

 ## Room for Improvement
-- if data was available, could see how removing tv shows and movies from Disney+ affect stock price
+- if future data became available, could see how removing tv shows and movies from Disney+ affect stock price

 ## Acknowledgements
 Completed this project with: